Triarite/CathReadingsJS/README.md

 # CathReadingsJS

-Simple, vibe-coded API for Catholic daily readings from the USCCB website.
+Simple, vibe-coded API for Roman Catholic liturgical from the USCCB website.
+Can get readings, liturgical season, and rank.

 ## Features